Holistic Nutrition Certification

 What is holistic nutrition?

-So one way to define holistic nutrition is the process of taking food into the body and absorbing the nutrients in those foods based on the principle that everything is connected in some way.
+Holistic nutrition is the process of consuming food and absorbing its nutrients with the understanding that everything is interconnected in some way.

 Holistic nutrition requires a whole-life approach when and where you eat, where your food comes from, and what your food ate.
-Holistic nutrition can also include a specific cultural philosophy like Ayurveda or Traditional Chinese Medicine or a specific diet such as ancestral foods, raw foods, cleansing, vegetarianism, or anti-inflammatory, for example.
+Holistic nutrition can include cultural philosophies like Ayurveda or Traditional Chinese Medicine, as well as specific diets like ancestral foods, raw foods, cleansing, vegetarianism, or anti-inflammatory diets.

 What’s important to remember is that holistic nutrition is individual.
-We all have different strengths, weakness, and lifestyle needs that require different approaches.
+We all have different strengths, weaknesses, and lifestyle needs that require different approaches.

 What are holistic nutrition foods?